alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > In `C#`, `string?` is a nullable *reference* annotation; `int?` is `Nullable<int>`.
 In Rust, `?` is an early-return operator for `Result`/`Option` (and other types that implement the `Try` pattern).

 At some point you turn a `Result` into something your caller understands (HTTP response, CLI exit code, UI state, etc.) or you need to do something with the error such as error handling.
-A boundary (the “edge” of the system) is a good place to `Match`.
+A boundary (the "edge" of the system) is a good place to `Match`.

-> **Boundary/Application Layer:** the boundary (or edge) of a program is the set of places where your program stops being “just your code” and starts interacting with something you don’t fully control.
+> **Boundary/Application Layer:** the boundary (or edge) of a program is the set of places where your program stops being "just your code" and starts interacting with something you don't fully control.
 That usually means: data, control, or responsibility crosses in or out of your program.

 See `HandleDeactivateRequest` below for a concrete example.